Finally (Fergie song)

-"Finally" is a song recorded by American singer Fergie for her debut studio album, The Dutchess (2006).
-It was written by Fergie, Stefanie Ridel and John Legend, who produced the song alongside Ron Fair.
-The song was released as single on March 18, 2008.
+"Finally" is a song recorded by American singer Fergie for her debut studio album The Dutchess (2006).
+It was written by Fergie, Stefanie Ridel, and John Legend, with Legend producing the track alongside Ron Fair.
+The song was released as the sixth and final single from The Dutchess on February 24, 2008, by A&M Records, Interscope Records and will.i.am Music Group.

 Background and promotion

 A music video for "Finally" was shot by director Marc Webb, but never released – it was canceled in post-production without explanation.
 The video shoot took place at the former Hollywood Hills home of Frank Sinatra and featured several male models from Wilhelmina Models as part of the shoot.

 Writing and production

 "Finally" was written by John Stephens (John Legend), Stacy Ferguson (Fergie) and Stefanie Ridel.
 The song was produced by John Legend and Ron Fair.
 Ridel and Fair produced Fergie's vocals, which were recorded at Chung King Recording Studios in New York City and Conway Recording Studios in Hollywood.
 The strings were arranged and conducted by Fair and recorded by Allen Sides at Signet Sound in West Hollywood, California.
 Anatoly Rosinsky, Bruce Dukov, Helen Nightengale, Josefina Vergara, Julie Gigante, Liane Mautner, Natalie Leggett, Becky Bunnell, Roberto Cani, Sarah Thornblade, Shoshana Claman, Sid Page, Tiffany Hu, Katia Popov, Michele Richards, Phillip Levy, Songa Lee and Tammy Hatwan performed the strings for "Finally".

 The viola was performed by Andrew Duckles, Brian Dembow, Thomas Diener and Vicky Misckolczy, while the cello was performed by David Low, Larry Corbett, Suzie Katayama and Tim Loo.
 Nico Abondolo and Mike Valerio performed the bass in the song, while John Legend performed the piano.
 Additional Pro Tools editing was done by Tal Herzberg.
 The song was engineered by Josh Chervokas and "Angry" Mike Eleopoulos, with assistance from Anthony Caruso and Bevin Robinson.
 The song was mixed by Sides.